Robora-Lab/Tiny-Learning-Based-MPC/index.md

 {% endraw %}

 ---
-### <span style="color: #4568ff;">Distributed Model Predictive Control for Cooperative Multirotor Landing on Uncrewed Surface Vessel in Waves </span>[Winter 2024]
+### <span style="color: #4568ff;">A Computationally Efficient Learning-Based Model Predictive Control for Multirotors under Aerodynamic Disturbances </span>[Winter 2024]
 ##### Accepted as a contributing paper at the 2024 International Conference on Unmanned Aircraft Systems (ICUAS).
-Check out the paper [here](https://ieeexplore.ieee.org/document/10557042)!
+Check out the paper [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10557089)!
-We perform safe autonomous landing in simulation using a distributed model predictive control (MPC) scheme.
-Our proposed architecture combines standard tracking MPCs for the multirotor and USV and augments them with additional artificial goal locations.
-These artificial goals enable the vehicles to coordinate without prior guidance.
-Each vehicle solves an individual optimization problem for both the artificial goal and an input that tracks it but only communicates the former to the other vehicle.
-To account for harsh waters our distributed MPC integrates a spatial-temporal wave model in the cost function encouraging the agents to converge to calmer waters.
-The wave model maps the location and time to the tilt of the USV.
-We show in simulation how our approach can simultaneously coordinate in real-time both a safe landing location and execute the landing task for a multirotor on a USV under wave conditions.
+Neglecting complex aerodynamic effects hinders high-speed yet high-precision multirotor autonomy.
+In this paper, we present a computationally efficient learning-based model predictive controller that simultaneously optimizes a trajectory that can be tracked within the physical limits (on thrust and orientation) of the multirotor system despite unknown aerodynamic forces and adapts the control input.

-We consider three strategies **"Cooperative"**, **"Calm"**, and **"Ride the Wave"**.
-The "Cooperative" strategy does not include a tilt cost, the "Calm" strategy includes a long-term spatial tilt cost, and the "Ride the Wave" strategy includes a short-term spatial tilt cost.
+To do this, we leverage the well-known differential flatness property of multirotors, which allows us to transform their nonlinear dynamics into a linear model.
+The main limitation of current flatness-based planning and control approaches is that they often neglect dynamic feasibility.
+This is because these constraints are nonlinear as a result of the mapping between the input, i.e., multirotor thrust, and the flat state.
+In our approach, we learn a novel representation of the drag forces by learning the mapping from the flat state to the multirotor thrust vector (in a world frame) as a Gaussian Process (GP).
+Our proposed approach leverages the properties of GPs to develop a convex optimal controller that can be iteratively solved as a second-order cone program (SOCP).
+In simulation experiments, our proposed approach outperforms related model predictive controllers that do not account for aerodynamic effects on trajectory feasibility, leading to a reduction of up to 55% in absolute tracking error.

 {% raw %}
 <!-- Top Row: Image + Video Side by Side -->